-Continous Assessment:
+Continuous Assessment:

-In the ordinary call, all the students will be evaluated in countinuous evaluation.
+In the ordinary call, all the students will be evaluated in continuous evaluation.
 This will consist of two partial tests and the evaluation of the laboratory.
 Students following continuous evaluation that fail, can not attend to the final evaluation of the ordinary call.
-Students not attending to any of the partial tests or not delivering two or more of the proposed laboratory practices will be considered as no show.
+Students not attending to any of the partial tests or not delivering two or more of the proposed laboratory practices will be considered as Not Presented (NP).